j-pang/j-pang.github.io/index.md

 ## Recent News

 - **[Oct.
 2022]**  I will be visiting a number of research labs and startups in the U.S., including NREL, Colorado State University, LBNL, UC Berkeley, Stanford, PowerFlex, Caltech, and MOEV.
 - **[Sep.
 2022]**  I received a teaching score of 4.8/5.0 for 40.316.
-Big thanks to my students for their attention through evening classes.
+Big thanks to my students for their attention through evening classes in their final year.
 - **[May.
 2022]**  I will be co-lecturing 40.316 Game Theory at Singapore University of Technology and Design.
 - **[Apr.
 2022]**  Our Singapore Integrated Transport & Energy Model (SITEM) project won the Ministry for Trade and Industry Firefly Borderless Silver Award.
 - **[Mar.
 2022]**  I am helping to organize and will emcee the launch event for A\*STAR's Software and System Engineering Communities of Practice (CoP).